openrewrite/rewrite-docs/running-recipes/getting-started.md

 # Quickstart: Setting up your project and running recipes

-To help orient you to OpenRewrite, let's walk through configuring a project to use the Maven or Gradle rewrite plugin.
+To help orient you to OpenRewrite, let's walk through configuring a project to use the Maven or Gradle OpenRewrite plugin.
 Then let's walk through running various types of recipes on said project and talk through the results.

-In this guide you will:
+In this guide, you will:

 * [Clone a sample project](getting-started.md#step-1-clone-sample-project)
 * [Add the rewrite-maven-plugin or rewrite-gradle-plugin to your project](getting-started.md#step-2-add-rewrite-maven-plugin-or-rewrite-gradle-plugin-to-your-project)